PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 Use the npm package `csurf` to protect your website from CSRF-attacks.

 ## Part 9: Optional tasks
-Here are some optional tasks you must complete if you want to get a grade higher than 3.
+Here are some optional tasks you most likely must complete if you want to get a grade higher than 3.
 Remember that completing these extra tasks does not necessarily give you a higher grade, but you have to complete them to be able to get a higher grade.
 Also, do not forget to read the [Project Grading Guidelines](project-grading-guidelines/) every now and then.

-### Search (required for grade 4)
+### Search or Pagination (required for grade 4)
+Implement search or pagination for at least one of your resource types.

+#### Search
-Add search/filter functionality for at least one of your resource types.
+Add search functionality for at least one of your resource types.
+The user should be able to enter some search criteria in a form, and then the resources of that type that matches the search criteria should be shown.
+Some tips:

+* Searching is about retrieving resources, so the method in the form should be...?
+* When sending the query to the database you need to have a `WHERE` clause that takes the user's search criteria into account.
+You probably have much use of the [LIKE](https://www.sqlitetutorial.net/sqlite-like/) operator in SQL

-You have a lot of freedom when it comes to this task, but too simple solutions will not be accepted.
-Just searching for a title is not enough, maybe the user also can specify a date range or similar?
+You have a lot of freedom when it comes to this task, but avoid using too simply solutions, such as just searching for one field in the database.
+Maybe the user also can specify a date range or similar?

-### Pagination (required for grade 4)
+#### Pagination
 Add pagination to at least one of your resource types, so not all of them are listed on the same page but spread out across multiple pages.
+Some tip:

+* Start by selecting how many resources that should be shown on each page
-You can use a query string parameter to keep track of the page number.
+* You can use a query string parameter to keep track of the page number, e.g. `/movies?page=3`

-You have a lot of freedom when it comes to this task, but too simple solutions will not be accepted.
+* To count how many resources you have in a table, use the SQL function [COUNT()](https://www.sqlitetutorial.net/sqlite-count-function/) (needed to compute how many pages you need)
+* When sending the query to the database to obtain the resources, use the [LIMIT](https://www.sqlitetutorial.net/sqlite-limit/) clause to only get back the resources on the page the user is on

 1 resource per page does not count as pagination.

 ### Uploading files (required for grade 5)
 Make it possible to upload a file to at least one of your resource types.
 This could for example be a screenshot of a software application you have in your portfolio.
 How to do this is something you need to learn on your own (grade 5...).

 Note that files should not be stored in a database (but on the file system), and does not count as one of the three type of resources you should have on your website.

-You have a lot of freedom when it comes to this task, but too simple solutions will not be accepted (error handling needed).
+You have a lot of freedom when it comes to this task, but try to at least properly handle errors.

 ## Part 10: Deploying
 Before you start working on this part, you are recommended to: